How To Defend Against Sun Damage

 Protect Your Children

 Kids have sensitive skin that burns easily in the sun.
-Cover your children as much as possible, limit their time in the sun, apply sunscreen, and keep your children hydrated in the hotter months.
+Dress your children in sun protective clothing as much as possible, limit their time in the sun, apply sunscreen, and keep them hydrated in the hotter months.
 Babies under 6 months old shouldn’t be exposed to direct sunlight; keep them covered and in the shade.

 • Asymmetry: The shape of your mole is not symmetrical.